-Stethacanthus grew 11feet long (sources differ).
+Stethacanthus grew 11 feet long (sources differ).
 One thing undisputed is the strange anvil growth protruding from its back.
 This was completely topped with sharp spikes which also covered the top of its head.
 There’s much speculation about its use, one theory proposes it may have played a role in courtship.
-In truth, it may have just made the creature look more frightening.
+Or, it may have just made the creature look more frightening.

 Another strange shark emerging during the period was Helicoprion.
 Not much is truly known about this shark, but the pattern of its teeth is instantly recognizable.
 They formed a whorl semi-circle arrangement protruding out of its mouth.
 Unlike modern sharks,the teeth did not fall away at the front resulting in the rotated bizarre spiral which mystifies modern science.

-The largest genus of sharks in the bizarre top predator category would be Edestus, giganteus which lived during the latter part of the Carboniferous.
-He probably grew 20ft long weighing in up to 2 tons.
+The largest genus of sharks in the bizarre top predator category was Edestus, giganteus which lived during the latter part of the Carboniferous.
+He probably grew 20 feet long weighing in up to 2 tons.
 That's comparable to the great white shark today of which the largest can reach that long, but the average is about 15 feet long.
-Like its relative Helicoprion, its teeth formed a strange curved shape, and it also did not shed its teeth.
-It must have been very intimidating for other creatures at the time looking as if it possessed saw blades for a mouth.
+Like its relative Helicoprion, Edestus, giganteus's teeth formed a strange curved shape, and it also did not shed its teeth.
+It must have been very intimidating to other creatures looking as if it possessed saw blades for a mouth.

 The ammonite shown with the lady was discovered 60 years ago on the side of a mountain in British Columbia.
-It is not scientifically recognized until it can be collected and turned over to an authoritative institution.
-It is assumed to be a Titanites genera and is being evaluated by a company to collect it.
+It is not yet scientifically recognized until it can be collected and turned over to an authoritative institution.
+It is assumed to be a Titanites and is being evaluated by a company to collect it.
 The fossil measures 2 meters (6.7 foot diameter).

 The super successful ammonites experienced the same fate 65 million years ago along with the dinosaurs.
 The nautilus, their close relative often referred to as a living fossil, is the lone survivor of nautiloids.